EDRN/PublicPortal/INSTALL.rst

 ============== =========================================================

-You can check that the site is active by fetching the following URLs (adjusting port numbers as needed):
+You can check that the site is active by fetching the following URLs (adjusting port numbers as needed, and substituting 127.0.0.1 for localhost, if necessary):

 * http://localhost:6317/edrn (via the first Zope app server)
 * http://localhost:6318/edrn (via the second Zope app server)